moar-regex/moar/documentation/implementation.md

 ![MoaPattern](img/MoaPattern.png)

 This is the main entry class for users and has the same purpose as Java's Pattern class.
+It doesn't add new functionality over the Moa class, but wraps it into a more beautiful API.
 It has two separate compile methods that allow for creation from a DSL and from a Regex String.
 The `build(Moa moa, String regex) : MoaPattern` method is mostly meant for integrators like the JSON export/import module.

 ## Regexes & Pattern API